 Isn't fascism a right wing ideology?

-Fascism (Nationalism+Socialism) is overloaded (and means different things to different people/groups), with a brutal history, so no one wants to be associated with it.
+Fascism is overloaded (means different things to different people/groups), with a brutal history, so no one wants to be associated with it.
 Thus the side that it came from is going to do everything they can to obfuscate and pretend it came from "others".
 But fascism is more than an ad hominem attack: we can clarify conflicting meanings, and look at real history and motives.
 Just know that while some of us can handle the truth, reasonable intellectuals aren't usually found on internet forums or Facebook feeds. more...

 Fascisms view of individuals and property rights: